xPuls3/Pendorian-Elite-UI/README.md

 ## Support
 This script is was created for Firefox, not Chrome, Chrome support relies on people reporting errors.

-This script was made for Violent Monkey, if you use Greasemonkey or Tampermonkey, I suggest switching.
+This script was made for Violentmonkey, if you use Greasemonkey or Tampermonkey, I suggest switching.

 ## Contact
 [Discord](https://discord.gg/sX7nfjt)